vyos/vyos-documentation/docs/installation/image.rst

 .. opcmd:: show system image

-   List all available system images which can be bootet on the current system.
+   List all available system images which can be booted on the current system.

    .. code-block:: none